5 Ways to Give Without Buying a Thing

-During the holiday season, we’re exposed to a near-constant stream of messaging urging us to think about gifting and giving.
-But have you thought about the difference between those two words?
-Gifting strongly implies the presentation of a thing (the gift!), while giving is a lot more open-ended.
-As Liforme is in the business of making things (amazing yoga mats!), we can’t get too self-righteous about gifting.
-We’re actually big fans of life-improving, responsibly-made, eco-friendly gifts from ethical companies.
+In the run-up to the holiday season, we get a near-constant stream of messages about gifting and giving.
+Though they are used interchangeably, there’s a subtle difference between those two words.
+'Gifting' strongly implies the presentation of a thing (the gift), while 'giving' is a lot more open-ended.
+Liforme is in the business of making things, so we can’t get too sanctimonious about gifting.
+We’re actually big fans of gifting thoughtful, life-improving, responsibly-made, eco-friendly things from ethical companies.

-And we’re also huge fans of open-ended giving.
-If there is any abundance in your life, sharing it with others can go hand in hand with that nicely wrapped, long, rectangular cuboid under the tree.
-Because, while it’s lovely to exchange gifts with your nearest and dearest, it also feels really nice to expand the giving outside your immediate circle and make a difference in the lives of others.
+But we’re also huge fans of giving.
+While it’s lovely to exchange gifts with your nearest and dearest, it also feels really nice to expand the giving outside your immediate circle and make a difference in the lives of others.
 Yes, we said it: giving isn’t completely selfless.
-It’s actually ok to feel good about doing a good thing.
+It’s ok to feel good about doing a good thing.

 1. Give Money or Time

-Probably the most traditional way to give back is to make a donation of your money or time to a worthy organisation.
-Though opportunities abound during this season, remember that needs persist year round.
+Probably the most traditional way to give back is to donate your money or time to a worthy organisation.
+Though opportunities abound during this season, remember that these needs persist year round.
 If you have money, make a donation.
 If you have time, volunteer.
-Find a non-profit whose mission resonates with you and your contribution will be even more fulfilling.
+Find a non-profit whose mission resonates with you and your contribution will be all the more fulfilling.

 2. Give Yoga

 Once yoga has changed your life, you probably want to share it with the whole world.
 Take a newbie to class with you to help them get over those beginner’s jitters.
 If you have found some success as a teacher, could you afford to offer a free or donation class once a week (or once a month) to help give access to a more diverse population?
-Could you take it one step further by working with veterans, addicts, inmates, or any other group that is less likely to make it in to a yoga studio on their own?
+Could you take it one step further by working with a group that is less likely to make it in to a yoga studio on their own?

-Ok, let’s assume for a moment that occasionally when you are driving to your volunteer gig (only ‘cause it’s too far to cycle), you pull your electric car up to a drive-through window.
-Undoubtedly it’s your local smoothie shop or organic farm stand.
-Where ever it is (ahem, Starbucks), pay it backward by telling the cashier that you’ll cover the cost of the order behind you.
+Ok, let’s assume for a moment that occasionally when you are driving to your volunteer gig (only because it’s too far to cycle), you pull your electric car up to a drive-through window.
+Undoubtedly, it’s your local smoothie shop or organic farm stand.
+Wherever it is (ahem, Starbucks), pay it backward by telling the cashier that you’ll cover the cost of the order behind you.
 (If you’re worried that they’ve ordered lattes for the whole office, limit your contribution to whatever you can afford.)
-Often this will start a chain reaction of backwardness, bringing good cheer to the whole queue.
-And you get the nice feeling of having made a stranger’s day.
+Often, this will start a chain reaction of backward paying, bringing good cheer to the whole queue, and you get the nice feeling of having made a stranger’s day.

 This is really what we’ve been talking about all along, isn’t it?
 Love encompasses everything we’ve mentioned above.
 Love is the ultimate renewable resource.
 When you share it, it makes more of itself.
 Who could use the gift of your love?
-Maybe it’s your partner or a friend or a relative or a pet or someone you don’t even know.
+Maybe it’s your partner or friend or relative or pet or someone you don’t even know.
 Maybe it’s even yourself.
 The love we’re talking about isn’t necessarily romantic.
 It’s love that stands against hate, allowing for progress, growth, and understanding.
 It says that it’s ok for you to be you and me to be me.
-It’s compassionate and accepting and respectful.
-It sounds pretty basic but it’s hard to find enough of it out in the world.
-Love is something that yoga helps foster, so it’s not too far-fetched to believe that the spread of yoga will be closely followed by the spread of universal love.
+It’s compassionate, accepting and respectful.
+It sounds pretty basic, but it’s hard to find enough of it out in the world.
+Yoga helps foster love, so it’s not too far-fetched to believe that the spread of yoga will be closely followed by the spread of universal love.
 Make sure to do your bit.

 Featured Yogini: @zeinayoga